 Viking Clips for Hardwood Siding

-Our New Viking Clips are great for all of your hardwood siding needs.
-They are an on batten clip that make installing siding a breeze!
-Install your furring strip, attach your clip, slide your board on and repeat, it is just that easy!
+Our Viking Clips are great for all of your hardwood siding needs.
+They come in both on batten and off batten clips that make installing siding a breeze!
+Install your furring strip (if on batten), attach your clip, slide your board on and repeat, it is just that easy!
+For off batten, just install your clip, slide your board on and repeat.
 These clips automatically space your boards for you.

 On Batten Clips - $1.25 per set (set includes: 1-marine grade aluminum clip and 1-305 SS screw #7 X 2 1/4").
 On Batten is for use on furring strips, etc.

 Off Batten Clips - $1.40 per set (set includes: 1-marine grade aluminum clip and 1-305 SS screw #7 X 2 1/4").
 Off Batten to install on top of Tyvek or something similar without using a furring strip.

 We do discount our clips when they are ordered with your wood.